matdave/activitypub/README.md

 ## Activity Stream

-A detail list of links to a users interaction options.
+A detailed list of links to a users interaction options.
 Generally, this is retrieved by requesting the profile page with the `Accept: application/activity+json` header

 ### Outbox
 The outpost is a paginated collection of federated posts.
 MODX Resources can be made into a post by a user in the Activity Pub tab of the resource.